ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ### Comparing measured data to a various distributions

-***I have measured $N_succ$ successes out of a total of N trials.
+***I have a dataset of binary data consisting of measured $N_s$ successes out of a total of N trials.
 I assume that my data comes from a binomial distribution and I want to perform inference on the true success rate p***

-If N is large, one can take into account the fact that a binomial distribution approaches a normal distribution.
+If N is large, one can use the fact that a binomial distribution approaches a normal distribution.
 The mean of the gaussian approximation is given by:

 $$
 \mu = p*N